charley-padron/Trading-System/README.md

 Future feature include adding a database, reciept of transactions, and others.
 Additionally, I would like to use this to execute trades of other stocks besides those in the S&P 500.
 This is another program that is still in development.

 ## Trading System with Command Line
 The version of the program provides a command line interface to access all of the features of the E-Trade API.
+Code will be added soon.